google/WebFundamentals/src/content/en/updates/2017/01/payment-request-updates.md

 As part of [shipping
 option](https://developers.google.com/web/fundamentals/getting-started/primers/payment-request/#contact-information)
-(third argument to `PaymentRequest`), developers can now add `shippingType` to request the UI to show "delivery" or "pickup" instead of "shipping".
+(third argument to `PaymentRequest`), developers can now add `shippingType` to request that the UI show "delivery" or "pickup" instead of "shipping".
 `shippingType` accepts the strings `shipping` (default), `delivery`, or `pickup`.